xamarin/dev-days-labs/HandsOnLab/README.md

 <Label Text="{Binding Title}" TextColor="Purple"/>
 ```

-to an Entry with a OneWay databinding (this means when we enter text it will not change the actual data), and a Name to expose it in the code behind.
+to an Entry with a OneWay data binding (this means when we enter text it will not change the actual data), and a Name to expose it in the code behind.

 ```xml
 <Entry Text="{Binding Title, Mode=OneWay}"